Teen Dating Abuse

 These acts may include physical, sexual, verbal, mental or emotional abuse.

 Dating abuse can happen to anyone.
-It doesn't matter how old you are, how much money you have, how athletic or popular you are or who your family is.
+It doesn't matter what your gender is, what your sexual orientation is, how old you are, how much money you have, how athletic or popular you are, or who your family is.
 Anyone can find themselves involved with someone who chooses to use these controlling behaviors.

 Examples of Tactics of Abuse